Empowering Multimodal Respiratory Sound Classification with Counterfactual Adversarial Debiasing for Out-of-Distribution Robustness: Methodologies

 \textbf{Counterfactual Data Augmentation.} To encourage invariance in metadata representations, we replace sensitive metadata with neutral placeholders (e.g., `This patient is an adult patient.' → `This patient’s age is unknown.') in the NDE model (Clinical TinyBERT \cite{rohanian2024lightweight}), instead of simply erasing or converting to UNK token \cite{zhong2020random, koo2025overcoming}.

 From a causal perspective, this intervention suppresses the spurious shortcut $T \to Y$ while leaving the TE model intact to preserve both direct and indirect effects \cite{scholkopf2021toward}.
-This strategy enforces insensitivity to non-causal attributes without discarding meaningful pathways.
+This methodology enforces insensitivity to non-causal attributes without discarding meaningful pathways.
 It parallels the logic of $do$-calculus \cite{pearl2009causal}, where interventions isolate causal effects by severing spurious dependencies.
-Replacing sensitive metadata in this manner thus mimics a $do$-operation that removes the $T \to Y$ link while retaining valid mediating paths, aligning model behavior with the identifiable causal structure.
+Replacing sensitive metadata in this manner thus mimics a $do$-operation that removes the $T \to Y$ link while preserving potential mediating paths to better reflect the hypothesized causal structure.

 \textbf{Training and Inference.} For training, we optimize both factual ($Y_{t,m}$) and counterfactual ($Y_{t,m^{*}}$) predictions using two CE losses:

 To stabilize counterfactual estimation, we add a KL divergence term that aligns $Y_{t,m^{*}}$ with $Y_{t,m}$: